workgroupengineering/Documentation/guides/deep-dives/reactiveui/routing.md

 **MainWindow.xaml**

 Now we need to place the `RoutedViewHost` XAML control to our main view.
 It will resolve and embedd appropriate views for the view models.
 Note, that you need to import `rxui` namespace for `RoutedViewHost` to work.
 Additionally, you can override animations that are played when `RoutedViewHost` changes a view — simply override `RoutedViewHost.PageTransition` property in XAML.
-To disabling the animations, simply set the `RoutedViewHost.PageTransition` property to `{x:Null}`.

 For latest builds from MyGet use `xmlns:rxui="https://reactiveui.net"`, for 0.8.0 release on NuGet use `xmlns:rxui="clr-namespace:Avalonia;assembly=Avalonia.ReactiveUI"` as in the example below.